Census Dots

 Black

-Of the 1,293 places in New York, Oyster Bay is the 281st most populous.
+Oyster Bay is ranked the 266th most populous place in New York, out of 1,291 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Oyster Bay was ranked the 281st most populous place in the 2020 Census.

 Oyster Bay's White Population